Band of Bugs

 Band of Bugs is a turn-based tactics video game developed by NinjaBee.
 The game includes a level editor, leaderboards, Xbox Live Vision camera support, and multiplayer gameplay.
 It was released for the Xbox 360 via Xbox Live Arcade on June 20, 2007.

-On December 3, 2007, a Microsoft Windows version was released.
+A Microsoft Windows version was released in December of the same year.
 Band of Bugs is also available on Xbox One through the Backward Compatibility program.

 Gameplay

 The game is focused on turn-based tactical battles between groups of anthropomorphic bugs, with each player controlling a number of individual bugs.
 The game includes a variety of different bug types (as units), each serving in a different combat role (e.g., heavy infantry, archer, support, etc.).
 As the title is intended to appeal to casual gamers (among others), turns are relatively quick and combats are small in scale.